eleavydev/rock-paper-scissors-el/README.md

     - Fixed as required by changing src for image.
 -   Rules image wasn't responsive under 500px
     - Included media query to make image responsive.
+-   When I ran through JSHint, I found that I was missing some semi-colons after adding event handlers.
+    - Fixed as required by adding in semi-colons where necessary.

 ### Validator Testing